 A fortress created to protect the Saint

-The small village of San Vito slowly grew around the fortress and many inhabitants began to host travelers for a fee.
+The small village of San Vito slowly grew around the fortress and many inhabitants began to host, for a fee, the numerous travellers.

 After several building interventions, the fortress that surrounded the church assumed its current dimensions: 104 meters in base, 16 in height, walls with a thickness from a maximum of two and a half meters to a minimum of twenty centimeters.

-Upon entering the Sanctuary, the beauty of the ancient altar catches your eye, certainly the most important architectural element of the church, here you can admire the splendid marble statue depicting the young Saint, dating back to the end of the 1500s and attributed to the famous sculptor Gagini.
+Entering the Sanctuary, the beauty of the ancient altar is immediately evident, certainly the most important architectural element of the church.
+Here you can admire the splendid marble statue depicting the young Saint, dating back to the end of the 1500s and attributed to the famous sculptor Gagini.
 The altar was restored around 1780 with marble from the area.

 Inside the church there is also a small underground room where two wells used for worship were once located.